 - Anti-True Sight: A Character with the Power of X-Ray Vision is required to select a common substance through which the Power can't see.
 True Sight itself won't work against "natural" forms of concealment such as costumes or camouflage.

 - Attack Reflector: The "Deflect/Reflect" Power.

 - Changing Clothes Is a Free Action: The "Insta-Change" Advantage.
-Subverted somewhat, as the costume change does actually cost the Player a Combat Action; but without it, the Player must spend an entire Combat Phase changing clothes (costing three Actions).
+Downplayed, as the costume change does actually cost the Player a Combat Action; but without it, the Player must spend an entire Combat Phase changing clothes (costing three Actions).

 - Class and Level System: Avoided entirely.
 Upgrading your character is simply a matter of buying more points for his/her abilities.

 - Combat Tentacles: Adventure When a Stranger Calls.
 While in Antarctica the PCs will be attacked by a sluggoth, an eight foot long creature with long poisonous tentacles.